tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 039.md

 - Silas attempts to give one of the children a tooth, but he is denied.
 He asks Keth for a favor to try to plant it on the cart.
 - We go shopping to find Silas a bed.
 He wants a nice four post bed.
 - Keth attempts to swindle Mr. Crow for some studded leather
+- We make our way into Drakkenheim towards the Scar, and fail an encounter check.
 -